 Due to these increasing numbers of students and staff, in the mid-1960s the campus was moved to its current 78-acre location bounded by South National Avenue and East Division Street.

 Marian's campus has undergone a number of vital enhancements to meet student needs over the years.
 To accommodate growing housing demand, the Marian Courtyards were built in 1993, followed by the purchase and conversion of nearby Cedar Creek Apartments in 2010.
-Students past and present also benefitted from the Todd Wehr Alumni Center and Common Grounds Coffeehouse, completed in 1999, and the Samuel and Sarah Mackey Campus Ministry Center, a resource and retreat space for all members of the campus community built in 2007.
+Students past and present also benefitted from the Todd Wehr Alumni Center and Common Grounds Coffeehouse, completed in 1999.
 The Stayer Center for Technology & Executive Learning, completed in 2001, is the home of Marian's Information Technology program.
 Marian also purchased a former medical clinic located west of campus in 2006, which was renovated to serve as the nursing resource and practice facility and renamed The Agnes Center.
 The Smith Fields athletic and intramural complex opened in 2002, and in 2008, the first pitch was thrown at the Sabre's baseball stadium, Herr-Baker Field.
 In 2011, Marian athletics benefitted from both the Lenz Field House, a state-of-the-art indoor recreation facility, and the 2,000-square-foot women's hockey locker room at the Blue Line Family Ice Center.
+In 2013, Marian purchased and remodeled a house adjacent to campus into the Samuel and Sarah Mackey Campus Ministry Center and Counseling Center, a resource and retreat space for all members of the campus community.

 Marian sponsors NCAA Division III men's basketball, baseball, cross country, golf, hockey, soccer and tennis and women's basketball, cross country, golf, hockey, soccer, softball, tennis and volleyball.
 Marian teams have won 25 conference regular season titles and 15 conference tournament titles in recent years, and have gone to 12 NCAA Division III tournaments in the university's first eight years in Division III.